|CODE ENFORCEMENT OFFICE|

 Forms: Building Permit

 Fences and walls.
-In a residential district, walls and fences up to four feet in height shall be permitted anywhere on a lot with Planning Board approval except where corner sight clearances are required for traffic safety.
+In a residential district, walls and fences up to four feet in height shall be permitted anywhere on a lot.
+Please refer to Chapter 121

 In any waterfront/commercial (WC), limited commercial/residential (LCR) or industrial district (I), there shall be no restriction on fences or walls except on a residential district boundary line where such fences or walls shall be limited to four feet in height and except where corner clearances are required.
 Electric and barbed wire fences are not permitted within the village.
 Property that is adjacent to a residential or business district shall be provided along such property lines with a wall, fence, compact evergreen hedge or a landscaped strip of trees and shrubs so designed as to form a visual screen not less than six feet high at the time of planting.
 Except for landscaped areas and parking areas, a use which is not conducted within a completely enclosed building shall be screened by a six-foot solid masonry wall, chain link fence covered with an evergreen vine or compact evergreen hedge.
 Where a front yard adjoins a street, the wall, fence or hedge shall be located no closer to the street than the depth of the required .